 - Rub ginger and garlic paste into the steaks.
 Whisk yoghurt and salt together in a bowl and coat the chicken pieces evenly with it.
 Keep aside for 2 hours.
 It smells so cover the bowl with plastic foil.
 I would try to do this in the evening and keep everything for the next day or early in the morning.
 That way, the chicken breasts marinade better.
 But you do as you like.

 - Heat oil in a pan and fry the steaks till almost done.
 Remove and keep aside.
 At this time they smell like heaven.
 Try not to eat them yet.
 The best is yet to come.

 - In the same oil, sauté onions, cardamoms and cloves.
 Stir in the almond paste, fry a while, then add white pepper powder, chicken stock and flour.
 Cook till the gravy is rich, smooth and thick.

 - Remove from fire, strain the sauce to remove whole spices and reheat.

 - Add the steaks to the gravy and let it simmer for 10 minutes or until the chicken is tender.
 Add dissolved saffron.

 - To serve, garnish with sliced almonds and chopped coriander (optional).
 Serve hot, accompanied by Naan or Parantha bread.
-I have it eaten Naan bread, it is soo delicious, but if you don’t have it (it is not yet in Romanian supermarkets) go with Basmati rice.
+I have it eaten Naan bread, it is soo delicious, but if you don’t have it go with basmati rice.
 You can never be wrong with this one.
-Just mix it after boiling, with butter.
+Just mix it after boiling, with butter or not.